Austin Art Yard Tour 2012: The List

 There's no smut and there's no putt, but there is art yard heaven here.
 Bottle cap snakes, mannequin heads, doll heads, and crutches galore!
 Another must-see, this back yard is chock full of yardist Scott Stevens' serial fixations.
 The latest?
 Ironing boards!
 A locale described in several local, national, and international documentaries.

-IMG_6580the sharon smith: 1204 choquette drive invited
+IMG_6580the sharon smith: 1204 choquette drive stop in

 Sharon is an artist that works with ceramics and found objects, so it's no surprise that her yard is adorned with ceramics and found objects.
 And a tree full of bird cages!
+Visit her website to see her work

 IMG_0015museum of natural and artificial ephemerata: